 Though summer still reigns, it’s time to stock the garden with broccoli, cabbage and other veggies that love to grow in the cool fall weather.
 While the sun may seem too hot, take advantage of some growing time now and help cool-season seedlings transition easier into the garden.

-Hot Weather Transplanting Tips:
+Hot Weather Transplanting Tips for Veggies:

 - Choose a variety of cool-season vegetable seedlings.